 Lumps and bumps can form all over the body, sometimes even in the genital region.
-Testicular lumps in men, similar to those found in the breast, are common and can be a sign of something completely benign or a serious disease such as cancer.
-It is important to have an idea of what is normal and what is abnormal when it comes to these lumps, and having this knowledge will remove unnecessary panic.
+Testicular lumps in men, similar to those found in the breast, are common and can be benign or a serious disease such as cancer.
+It is important to understand what is normal and what is abnormal when it comes to these lumps.

 Anyone can develop testicular cancer, but certain risk factors increase the likelihood.
 Men between the ages of 15 and 35 are the most-diagnosed age group.
 The disease is also more common in white men than men of color.
 Men with undescended testicles or those with previous development issues are more likely to develop this type of cancer.
 A family history of the illness also increases risk.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.